 New York Perjury Laws

-Overview of New York Perjury Laws
+New York Perjury Laws: Overview

 In New York, the seriousness of a perjury offense may increase depending on such factors as the materiality of the statement to the action, proceeding or matter involved; the setting where the statement is made; and whether the law required that such statement be made under oath.

 |Defenses to Perjury Charges||

 The following are NOT defenses to perjury pursuant to Section 210.30 of the Penal Code:

-Note: State laws are constantly changing -- please contact a New York criminal attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing, usually through the passage of new legislation but also through court rulings and other means.
+Please contact a New York criminal attorney or conduct your own legal research to verify the state law(s) you are researching.